Pattern-Projects/volunteer-fsf-project/README.md

 You can set up Travis CI with your project by first following the steps in Deployment to get the project running.
 - Create an account at [Travis CI](travis-ci.org)
 - Connect to your Github account
-- From Setting>repositories activate your project
+- From Setting > Repositories activate your project
 - Travis will now run CI tests each time you push changes to your repository
 Note: You can instruct Heroku to wait for CI to complete before publishing changes to the site by ticking the 'Wait for CI to pass before deploy' checkbox in Heroku's deploy tab.